 Technology and Communications

 Rapid technological innovation is changing the way we communicate, how we work and access information and entertainment, and revolutionizing everything from agriculture and the auto industry, to manufacturing and medicine.

-As a member of the Energy and Commerce Committee, I am working to ensure the benefits of the internet are accessible for all families and business in Michigan, while promoting a regulatory environment which allows for continued technological growth and innovation.
+As a member of the Subcommittee on Communications and Technology, I am working to ensure the benefits of the Internet are accessible for all families and business in Michigan—including rural areas—while promoting a regulatory environment which allows for continued technological growth and innovation.

 America is a nation built on innovation and our companies are on the leading edge of these transformations.
 Congress has a role to play in ensuring future innovations can flourish free from undue interference, as the only way the federal government can keep pace with innovation is by promoting a light-touch regulatory approach that enables the digital economy to thrive.